Balqiskinanti/IDAssignment2/README.md

       - https://codepen.io/pixelgiant/pen/QKOEdq
 3. People that helped me in the process:
    - User testing :
       - Parents
+      - Maryam Saniya Hanum, for also giving me design feedbacks
-   - Zechariah, for introducing me to use AccountKey for traffic incident API and inspiring me to code
+   - Zechariah, for introducing me oh how to use API and inspiring me to code
    - My lecturer, Mr.Andy, for helping me throughout this process
 #### APIs Used :sun_with_face:
 * [Data.gov.sg](https://data.gov.sg/dataset/)